 Unsurprisingly, David Monaghan is justifiable angry with the BBFC and is fighting back with all fists flying.
 He argues (edited): The BBFC have now put themselves in a hideous position, of having to ban the Brad Pitt film outright, as they

-which is being used to set a whole new legal process of pinning a ban on the web, without notification to a film maker, their career is ruined.
-The BBFC are running a two faced censorship agenda of crushing local film makers, while supporting
+is being used to set a whole new legal process of pinning a ban on the web, without notification to a film maker, their career is ruined.
+The BBFC are running a two faced censorship agenda of crushing local film makers, while supporting the work

-the work of Hollywood.
+of Hollywood.
 Jack Straw has again become directly in the censorship process, although the whole system was set up to stop politicians using it as an excuse to control intellectuals, thinkers and film makers in Britain.
-Straw has
+Straw has ordered a

-ordered a judicial review of the Video Appeals Committee's decision to uphold the right of seven porn films featuring "real sex" to have R-18 certificates.
-Straw's personal intervention in this moral issue is making Labour far more
+judicial review of the Video Appeals Committee's decision to uphold the right of seven porn films featuring "real sex" to have R-18 certificates.
+Straw's personal intervention in this moral issue is making Labour far more moral

-legality of his cuts with British film makers.
+of his cuts with British film makers.
 So unsure is the BBFC of its legal footing, Duval has appointed a firm of solicitors to deal with all correspondence with me.
-He has never accepted even one phone call from me, the man he is
+He has never accepted even one phone call from me, the man he is banning.
+This is

 To Robin Duval, Director & Andy Smith, President